manheicatherine/Northcoder-course/README.md

 Try out git yourself by following the GitHub Learning Lab course [here](https://lab.github.com/githubtraining/introduction-to-github).

+### Fork and Clone this Repository

-You will need to use git to download this repository so that you can work on the challenges!
+You should now use git to download this repository so that you can work on the challenges on your local machine!

+Here's a tutorial on how to fork and clone this repo from Github: [Forking and cloning the project](https://youtu.be/QxvgzQFmOJE)

+1. Fork and clone this repository.

+2. Open this repository in VSCode.

+3. Continue reading this README on your local machine.

-### Basic Skills
+## Basic Skills

 You've probably already shown in your Entry Challenge that you can demonstrate the below skills, but make sure you are absolutely confident with them as they will underpin everything you do in this Precourse, in JavaScript and beyond.